 Fresh BSL claim for COP26?

 Deaf activists are looking to bring a further disability discrimination claim against the UK government after the Prime Minister appeared without a British Sign Language (BSL) interpreter at the COP26 climate conference in Glasgow, and for other broadcasts which had no BSL.
-Deaf people who were unable to access various broadcasts can register online to be part of a case for compensation (the form has BSL interpretation).
 More: Government hit with fresh judicial review threat over #WhereIsTheInterpreter for COP26 (limpingchicken.com), November 2021.